Secretariat (horse): Early years

-Located in Doswell, Caroline County, Virginia, Meadow Stable was also called The Meadow.
-On Easter Monday, March 30, 1970, at 12:10 a.m. at the Meadow Stable, Somethingroyal foaled a bright-red chestnut colt with three white socks and a star with a narrow stripe.
+On March 30, 1970, at 12:10 a.m. at the Meadow Stud in Caroline County, Virginia, Somethingroyal foaled a bright-red chestnut colt with three white socks and a star with a narrow stripe.
 The foal stood when he was 45 minutes old and nursed 30 minutes later.
-Howard Gentry, the manager of Meadow Stable, was at the foaling and later said, "He was a very well-made foal.
+Howard Gentry, the manager of Meadow Stud, was at the foaling and later said, "He was a very well-made foal.
 He was as perfect a foal that I ever delivered."
 The colt soon distinguished himself from the others.
 "He was always the leader in the crowd," said Gentry's nephew, Robert, who also worked at the farm.
 "To us, he was Big Red, and he had a personality.
 He was a clown and was always cutting up, always into some devilment."
-Sometime later, Chenery got her first look at the foal and made a one-word entry in her notebook - "Wow!"
+Some time later, Chenery got her first look at the foal and made a one-word entry in her notebook: "Wow!"

 That fall, Chenery and Elizabeth Ham, the Meadow's longtime secretary, worked together to name the newly weaned colt.
-The first set of names submitted to the Jockey Club (Sceptre, Royal Line, and Something Special) played on the names of his sire and dam but were rejected.
-The second set, submitted in January 1971, were Games of Chance, Deo Volente ("God Willing"), and Secretariat.
-Ham suggested naming the colt Secretariat after her former job in the secretariat of the League of Nations (predecessor of the United Nations).
-Ham had worked for diplomat Norman Davis sometime between 1920–1946, maybe around the time of his appointment in 1924.
+The first set of names submitted to the Jockey Club (Sceptre, Royal Line, and Something Special) played on the names of his sire and dam, but were rejected.
+The second set, submitted in January 1971, were Games of Chance, Deo Volente ("God Willing"), and Secretariat, the last suggested by Ham based on her previous job associated with the secretariat of the League of Nations (the predecessor of the United Nations).